Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 What is Toxic Co-Parenting?

 Toxic co-parenting is a situation where the parents are unable to communicate well.
-They can be in frequent conflict or manipulation which disturbs the emotional reality of their kids.
-The traits of a toxic co-parenting are:
+They can be in frequent conflict or manipulation, which disturbs the emotional reality of their kids.
+The traits of toxic co-parenting quotes are:

 • Manipulation: One parent can attempt to alienate the kids against the other parent.

-• Disrespect: Respect to boundaries and roles most of the time will be ignored.
+• Disrespect: Respect for boundaries and roles most of the time will be ignored.

-Such roles may be confusing and abusive to children, which will leave scar marks on emotions.
+Such roles may be confusing and abusive to children, which will leave scar marks on their emotions.

 The Impact of Toxic Co-Parenting on Children

-Children bred in toxic co-parenting usually suffer through emotional trauma.
-They can have anxiety, confusion or feel guilty.
-The pressure may impact on their school grades and relations with peers.
+Children bred in toxic co-parenting quotes usually suffer from emotional trauma.
+They can have anxiety, confusion, or feel guilty.
+The pressure may impact their school grades and relations with peers.
 There is also a probability of these children attempting to develop healthy relationships in the later stages of life.

 The Impact of Toxic Co-Parenting on Children